-Should Artists Let Galleries Use Their Mailing Lists?
+Should Artists Let Galleries

 A: These are concerns I hear from artists on a surprisingly regular basis, and are also representative of a very shortsighted way of looking at things.
-A good percentage of galleries do ask for artist mailing lists, and sure you may make more money over the course of the next several months by not giving yours up and offering unsold art to your collectors later at a discount (a really bad idea that I'll talk about at the end of the article), but the point of your having a show at this or any gallery is not simply to have your art on exhibit there.
+A good percentage of galleries do ask for artist mailing lists, and sure you may make more money over the course of the next several months by not giving yours up and offering unsold art to your collectors later at a discount (a really bad idea that I'll talk about at the end of the article), but the point of your having a show at this or any gallery is more than simply having your art on display there.
 It's to have as successful a show as possible or in other words, to sell as much art as possible.
 And if sales through the gallery to your collectors make the show more successful than it otherwise would have been, that is an outcome that ultimately benefits everyone, especially you.

-Every gallery show you get represents an opportunity to significantly advance your career, not only in terms of advance publicity, but also as a result of the ongoing exposure you'll get for the duration of the show-- the ideal situation for new people to discover your art.
+Every gallery show you get represents an opportunity to significantly advance your career, not only in terms of pre-show publicity, but also as a result of the ongoing exposure you'll get for the duration of the show-- an ideal situation for new people to discover your art.
 You have to do everything you can in order to take advantage of the spotlight, including making a good faith effort to maximize sales.
 You seem to be looking at this primarily as an opportunity to temporarily make more money by not directly assisting with sales, and though you may well do that by holding onto your mailing list, this plan is counterproductive to your overall success.
 You have to look at each and every career move you make in terms of the big picture, not the immediate picture.

 Artists tend to think that simply getting a gallery show is enough, but it's not.
 It's only the beginning.
-If your art doesn't sell well, then not only will the gallery be unlikely to give you another show, but you won't have much in the way of positives to report to other galleries that you might approach with the possibility of showing your work in the future.
+If your art doesn't sell well, then not only will the gallery be unlikely to give you another show, but you won't have much in the way of positives to report to other galleries that you might approach with the possibility of showing your work there in the future.
 If on the other hand, you have a successful show at this gallery-- meaning that you sell a significant percentage of your art-- then not only will that gallery seriously consider giving you another show (or perhaps even representing you), but other galleries will likely take notice as well, as will collectors and anyone else interested in your art.

-An even more serious problem with cutting the gallery out is that if too many artists do it too many times and don't actively assist with helping the gallery make sales, the gallery goes out of business.
+An even more serious problem with cutting a gallery out of sales they deserve is that if too many artists do it too many times and don't actively assist with helping the gallery make sales, the gallery goes out of business.
 And then where do you show your art?
 Where do you get the cachet of being represented by a gallery?
-So don't even think about options like that.
-Work with the gallery, do whatever you have to do to make the show as successful as possible, and keep your artistic future bright.
+So don't even think about doing business behind a gallery's back.
+Work with them, do whatever you have to do to make the show as successful as possible, and keep your artistic integrity and future bright.